redbrick/docs-old/docs/web/apache.md

 # Apache

+hardcase, Redbrick's web server, serves or proxies all http requests.
+See `services/httpd` in nixos for current configuration

-Metharme, Redbrick's web server, is still using apache 2.2 due to pubcookie.
-All other machines use 2.4.
+other machines use 2.4.
 See [Apache Modules](/web/apachemodules) for modules.

 ## User Vhost